raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 compelling motivation to pack multiple operations into a single message for efficiency reasons, because DSO always operates using a connection-oriented transport protocol.
-Each Stateful operation is communicated in its own separate DNS message, and the transport protocol can take care of packing separate DNS messages into a single IP packet if appropriate.
+Each DSO operation is communicated in its own separate DNS message, and the transport protocol can take care of packing several DNS messages into a single IP packet if appropriate.
 For example, TCP can pack multiple small DNS messages into a single TCP segment.
 This simplification allows for clearer semantics.
 Each DSO request message communicates just one primary operation,